 Ba Shu Ren Jia

-is a highly recommended Szechuan Restaurant
+is an above average Szechuan Restaurant

 Ranked #1 of 32 Restaurants in Milliken Scarborough.